hpfem/hermes/doc/src/hermes2d/benchmarks-nist.rst

 Benchmarks (12 Problems from NIST Report NISTIR 7668)
 =====================================================

-This section contains dozen benchmarks with known exact solutions from Bill's Mitchell
+This section contains a dozen benchmark problems with known exact solutions from Bill Mitchell's
 `NIST report 7668 <http://math.nist.gov/~WMitchell/papers/easpaper.pdf>`_.
-These benchmarks are all "simple" elliptic equations in simple geometries, and they exhibit various difficulties that pose problems to adaptivity algorithms.
+The benchmarks are all "simple" elliptic equations in simple geometries that exhibit various difficulties that pose challanges to adaptive algorithms.

 .. toctree::
    :maxdepth: 2